James R. Cerhan, M.D., Ph.D., in his lab at Mayo Clinic. Epidemiologic research to improve lymphoma outcomes

 In particular, our lab focuses its research efforts on these cancers:

-Although researchers have made progress in understanding what causes these cancers and how to treat them, there is still much to learn about prevention, diagnosis, treatment and survivorship.
+Although researchers have made progress in understanding these cancers, there is still much to learn about their causes, prevention, diagnosis, treatment and survivorship.

 Research goals

-One of our lab's major research goals is to learn more about the environmental, lifestyle, genetic and biologic factors that might contribute to causing Hodgkin's lymphoma, non-Hodgkin's lymphoma and chronic lymphocytic leukemia.
+One of our lab's major research goals is to learn more about the environmental, lifestyle, genetic and biologic factors that might contribute to causing Hodgkin lymphoma, non-Hodgkin lymphoma and chronic lymphocytic leukemia.
 We use large epidemiologic studies (both cohort and case-control studies) combined with state-of-the-art technology to investigate these factors and understand their underlying mechanisms, with the goal of improved cancer prevention and early detection.

-• A case-control study analyzing possible causes of Hodgkin's lymphoma, non-Hodgkin's lymphoma and chronic lymphocytic leukemia, including medical history, pesticides and other farming exposures, diet and early-life factors, and genetic susceptibility
+• Case-control studies that analyze possible causes of Hodgkin lymphoma, non-Hodgkin lymphoma and chronic lymphocytic leukemia.
+These studies include information about medical history, pesticides and other farming exposures, diet and early-life factors, and genetic susceptibility.

-• The Lymphoma Epidemiology of Outcomes (LEO) cohort study, which enrolls patients newly diagnosed with lymphoma and then follows them over both the short and long term with the goal of improving survival, overall health and quality of life
+• The Lymphoma Epidemiology of Outcomes (LEO) cohort study.
+This study enrolled people newly diagnosed with lymphoma and follows them over both the short and long term with the goal of improving survival, overall health and quality of life.

 Funding

-Our lab receives funding from the National Institutes of Health (NIH) and other sources.
-Funding helps support our research on the genetic epidemiology of lymphoma, lymphoma outcomes epidemiology, population-based cancer epidemiology and more.
+Our lab has received extensive funding from the U.S. National Institutes of Health (NIH) and other sources.
+Funding helps support our research on the epidemiology of lymphoma risk and outcomes.

 Review Dr. Cerhan's grant information.